 A Family Backpacking Trip to California's Iconic Lost Coast

-A visual guide to exploring the rugged North Coast with mom, dad, wife, and dog in tow
+Exploring the rugged—and refreshingly remote—King Range National Conservation Area along the North Coast with mom, dad, wife, and dog in tow

 Canon 7D Mk II

 When my parents invited my wife and I on their upcoming Lost Coast backpacking trip, I had my doubts.
 After all, it’s hard to imagine any part of California being still considered “lost.”
-But as the story goes the area in question—spanning both Humboldt and Mendocino Counties—was too treacherous for builders of HWY101, so they simply left that stretch of the California North Coast as is and build around it.
+But as the story goes the area in question—spanning both Humboldt and Mendocino Counties—was too treacherous for builders of Highway 101, so they simply left that stretch of California's North Coast as is and built around it.
 Now it’s known as the King Range National Conservation Area, or Lost Coast as it were.

 Before we set out trail reports mentioned something about dogs having issues with sand irritating their paws… I ignored it like a true overconfident pet owner.
 Bambi did great for the first day and half but by the end of day two she was pretty sore—the sand had gotten inside of her pads, chaffing them raw.
 She wasn’t comfortable hiking any further and I wasn’t about to carry her the next 20 miles so our remedy was duck tape and some rain fly material.
 Each day, multiple times a day we had to re-tape her poor paws because it was hot and she loved playing in the waves.
 Can’t blame her, really.